What Kind of Soil Do I Have?

-Loam - anything will grow in Loam, but acid or alkaline loving plants will need specialist feeds.
+Loam can handle anything, but acid or alkaline loving plants will need specialist feeds.

-Peat - grow acid loving plants including Blueberries, Azaleas and Rhododendrons.
+Peat is perfect for acid loving plants including Blueberries, Azaleas and Rhododendrons.

-Silt soil - Most plants will thrive, especially vegetables, fruit trees and soft fruits.
+Silt soil will have most plants thriving, especially vegetables, fruit trees and soft fruits.